Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 ### `require(voter.voted == false, "You can't vote twice");`

 Checks the value of `voted` in `voter` is `false` which means they haven't voted before.
-Else, it throws an error with an error message
+Else, it throws an error and reverts with an error message
 `You can't vote twice`

 ### `votes[_candidateAddress] = votes[_candidateAddress] + 1;`